himarplupi/blog-himarpl/CONTRIBUTING.md

 <details>
   <summary>Commands for Maintenance Tasks and Tests</summary>

+- `npm run db:push` pushes the database schema to the CockroachDB.
+- `npm run db:studio` runs the prisma studio for database management.
 - `npm run lint` runs the linter for all files.
 - `npm run test` runs all tests locally